 The Work Space

 The magic happens - pressing the Code tab will display the auto-generated code from the RoboScratch UI element blocks.
 The generated code also includes friendly and helpful comments which explain each line.
 Below is the auto-generated code from the above screenshot.
+This code display is read-only.

 Load the default example project for your robot from either the top menu's File->Open option, or the EZ-Cloud->Open.
 Remember, the default example project is named after your robot, which will be JD, or Six, Roli, etc..
 This was covered in the tutorials while assembling your robot.
 If your robot requires a servo profile, ensure you have loaded the one which was created during the assembly tutorials.